 With the Samsung Galaxy Note 5 Nougat update starting to pickup some steam we want to share some things you should, and shouldn’t, do after installing Android 7.0 on your device.

-Samsung promised a Galaxy Note 5 Nougat release in the first half of 2017 and the company recently delivered on that promise.
+Samsung promised a Galaxy Note 5 Nougat release in the first half of 2017 and the company easily delivered on that promise.

-Lately we’ve shared some pre-installation tips including some things to do before installing Nougat and reasons to, and not to, install Android 7.0 Nougat on the Galaxy Note 5 when its released for your device.
+We recently shared some pre-installation tips including a few things to do before installing Nougat and some reasons to, and not to, install Android 7.0 Nougat on the Galaxy Note 5 when its released for your model.

 After you install your Samsung Galaxy Note 5 Nougat update you’ll want to test out your device’s connectivity.
 You’ll also want to dig through your most important apps and services to ensure they’re working correctly.